-In Fall 2020, recognizing the distinctive challenges presented by the virtual learning environment—and identifying opportunities to facilitate meaningful relationships among faculty and students—Barnard College created the Preceptor Program.
+In Fall 2020, recognizing the distinctive challenges presented by the virtual learning environment—and identifying opportunities to facilitate meaningful relationships among faculty and students—Barnard College created the Preceptor Program as a partnership between the Office of the Provost and Beyond Barnard.
 Students applied to positions to support faculty in the Zoom classroom, where they moderate classroom discussions, share screens, manage break-out rooms, and help to smooth the flow of virtual learning.
 In the process, students have the chance to work directly with faculty, and sit in on courses that align with (or productively misalign with) their other academic work.